ALMSIVI/novel-tools-py/docs.md

 Reads from a text file, but uses another reader (csv or toc) to provide the structure (volume/chapter titles).
 Additionally, could include a metadata reader for any additional information.
 Since the text file has a natural order, a TextReader will be used.
-- If csv is used, then it is preferred to contain either a "raw" column or a "line_num" column.
+- If csv is used, then it is preferred to contain either a "formatted" column or a "line_num" column.
 - If toc is used, then it is preferred to contain line numbers.

 Notice that, unlike CompositeDirectoryReader, this reader will not not assign types other than titles.
 Consider